 4 June 2019

-Using their considerable experience in this area, BMT has designed the new 20m CTV specifically for East Coast conditions with manoeuvrability, performance and redundancy in mind whilst reaching a top speed in the region of 28 knots.
+Using considerable experience in this area, BMT has designed the new 20m CTV specifically for East Coast conditions with manoeuvrability, performance and redundancy in mind whilst reaching a top speed in the region of 28 knots.
 The design is a fully-classed vessel ensuring the highest of build standards.
-Carrying 20 passengers, plus 4 crew, the first CTV will be delivered early next year and is already under construction, with the second earmarked for late 2020.
+Carrying 20 passengers, plus four crew, the first CTV will be delivered early next year and is already under construction, with the second earmarked for late 2020.

-James Lewis, Project Manager for Specialised Ship Design at BMT comments,
+James Lewis, Project Manager for Specialised Ship Design at BMT, comments,